biicode/docs/biicode/commands/open.rst

 Edit any published block
 ---------------------------

-To **edit a block you are interested in or you depend on**, you've to follow the steps below:
+To **edit a published block** you are interested in or you depend on, follow the steps below:

 1. Open a block
 ^^^^^^^^^^^^^^^^^^^